cea-hpc/phobos/doc/design/grouped_put.md

 The first issue to tackle is the logical link between objects: how can the user indicate to Phobos the link between objects?
-This can be done by having a special user metadata associated to each object, so that we can for instance easily establish the list of objects that are linked together.
+This can be done by having a special attribute associated with each object, so that we can for instance easily establish the list of objects that are linked together.

 Then, to have that link be meaningful to Phobos, they need to be stored as much as possible on the same medium, to reduce the number of media needed to read the linked objects.
-For this, similarly, we add a medium tag that will be associated to that object link, ensuring all the linked objects are written on that medium.
+For this, similarly, we add a medium attribute that will be associated to that object link, ensuring all the linked objects are written on that medium.